The Erasmus Mundus Master in

 system.
 The activities undertaken are summarixed in a master's

-The main language of instruction is English.
-The
+main language of instruction is English.
+The university hosting the

-university hosting the first year also offers an intensive local language school prior to the programme,
+first year also offers an intensive local language school prior to the

-as well as the opportunity of local language training during the course.
+programme, as well as the opportunity of local language training during

-the upcoming EMQAL edition the host institution will be the University
+the current EMQAL edition the host institution is the University

 travel to another partner university in a different country to do the